-The university also tests its emergency notification system annually.
+The university also tests its emergency notification system at least an annual basis.
 The test is an opportunity to remind the campus community about established evacuation procedures.
 Additionally, real incidents serve as tests of the emergency notification system.
-The university's emergency notification system was tested or used multiple times in 2019.
+The university's emergency notification system was tested or used multiple times in 2021.
 The following is a summary of the tests and uses.